-Value inputs for vertical rods without booms
+Value inputs for vertical rods without cross-members

-For vertical rods with booms, bottom boom or frame, you select the booms, the bottom boom or frame, complete with rods and spacers from the catalogue.
+For vertical rods with cross-members, bottom cross-member or frame, you select the cross-members, the bottom cross-member or frame, complete with rods and spacers from the catalogue.

 For round to round connections you can also specify the parameter Width, referring to the width of the obtuse end.